o-ran-sc/aiml-fw-aimlfw-dep/docs/ranpm-installation.rst

-The Following script downloads `cells.csv <https://raw.githubusercontent.com/o-ran-sc/ric-app-qp/g-release/src/cells.csv>`__ , filters the data based on ``Cell Identity``, For each PM report, the script convert the PM-report to XML documents, uploads it to one of 'pm-https-server', and sends a File-Ready event on Kafka-topic signifying that the PM report is ready to be processed by RANPM
+The Following script downloads `cells.csv <https://raw.githubusercontent.com/o-ran-sc/ric-app-qp/g-release/src/cells.csv>`__ , filters the data based on ``Cell Identity``, For each PM report, the script convert the PM-report to XML documents, uploads it to one of 'pm-https-server', and sends a File-Ready event on Kafka-topic signifying that the PM report is ready to be processed by RANPM.
+Once the file is processed, the PM reports is stored under bucket_name `pm-logg-bucket` and measurement `test,ManagedElement=nodedntest,GNBDUFunction=1004,NRCellDU=<Cell Identity>` which will be reffered while creating featureGroup in further-steps.

 Example for executing above script